kelseyabreu/biomastersCampaign/README.md

 PANDO:
 "I am always here.
 I have been here for 80,000 years.
 I will be here long after you return to the soil.
 Visit when you wish.
-Bring others.
-Teach them.
+Teach others.
 Let them feel what you felt.
 Let them see what you saw.
-My grove is open to all who seek understanding.
-That is my purpose now.
-To be here.
-To witness.
-To confirm for others what you confirmed for me - that the calling is real, and we are not alone in answering it."

 PLAYER (approaching the trunks one last time):
 "Thank you, Pando.
 For the truth.
 For the understanding.